mrcxmrj/elevator-simulation/README.md

 # Elevator Simulation
-This projects helps visualize elevator movement for a varied number of floors and elevators.
+This project helps visualize elevator movement for a varied number of floors and elevators.

 ## Algorithm
 This system uses a simple FCFS (first-come, first-serve) algorithm to assign the closest elevator to the floor from which it was called.